VeridicalCode/friend-finder/README.md

 All local code was written solely by myself, Mars Getsoian.
 Bootstrap is courtesy of its creators, and source images are provided by the SyFy promotional team.

 ## Are There Bugs?
-Attempting to sumbit a survey with missing values will throw an appropriate error message, but still attempt to serve a survey.
+Attempting to sumbit a survey with missing values will throw an appropriate error message, but still attempt to serve a response.
 There's also no dedicated server, so users can only match with the pre-set user group, or with other users within the same session.